Kristy Hall, MS, RNCP, ROHP

 This isn’t meant to undermine your confidence in your physician or to find fault with doctors.
 The truth is, they just don’t learn about nutrition in medical school!
 They are taught how to treat illnesses primarily through medications and surgeries.

-I’m going to start with the biggest bang for your pain, but first I’m going to explain why this works so you’ll be armed with critical information.
-It will help you to know how pain mechanisms in the body work and how you can lower your pain through targeted diet changes.
+I will start with the biggest bang for your pain, but first, I will explain why this works so you’ll be armed with critical information.
+It will help you know how pain mechanisms work and how you can lower your pain through targeted diet changes.

 When we have an injury or illness, those underlying conditions that cause pain, enzymes take some of those phospholipids and change them in one of 2 ways.

-The type, or series, of eicosanoids in your body depends in large part of what you eat.
-This is important to remember, because there are 3 series, or pathways, that the lipids feed into: high inflammatory, less inflammatory, and low inflammatory.
+The type, or series, of eicosanoids in your body depends in large part on what you eat.
+This is important to remember because there are three series, or pathways, that the lipids feed: high inflammatory, less inflammatory, and low inflammatory.

 The bottom line is that inflammation is the main cause of pain—no matter the root condition.
 The more of the inflammatory fats you eat, the more inflammation and pain you experience.
 The more of the anti-inflammatory fats you eat, the less inflammation and pain you experience.

 Think of it like this.
-You want to build a grey stone house, but you have red bricks shipped to the build site.
-When the general contractor is finished with your house, you’re going to have a red brick house.
+You want to build a grey stone house but have red bricks shipped to the build site.
+When the general contractor is finished with your house, you will have a red brick house.
 If you complain that you didn’t get the grey stone house you wanted, the GC is simply going to tell you that s/he used what you provided.
 No matter how hard the GC tries, a grey stone house cannot be built from red bricks.

 The same is true for the fats that you eat.
-You can’t reduce your inflammation by eating more high inflammatory foods.
+You can’t reduce your inflammation by eating more highly inflammatory foods.

 Unfortunately, the standard American diet is filled with highly inflammatory foods.